 - Length: Medium to Long

-The team shares a mission: “Through providing a safe, homely environment which is filled with love, laughter and nurture, combined with consistent routines, we enable our young people to grow and develop, being supported to achieve their full potential while knowing they are valued and loved.
-We embrace the six elements of a therapeutic environment which are: playfulness, acceptance, love, curiosity, empathy and consistency.”
+The Ebble House team shares a mission – “Through providing a safe, homely environment which is filled with love, laughter and nurture, combined with consistent routines, we enable our children to grow and develop, being supported to achieve their full potential while knowing they are valued and loved.
+We embrace practice based on play, acceptance of who they are, love, curiosity, empathy and consistency.”